 There is beauty that remains in the true story of survivors, and it’s just as beautiful to hear what becomes of them.
 These stories were simply meant to be a book, and the author has served her family well.

 Survival and World War II run deep in my own family as well.
 My maternal grandfather survived the Pearl Harbor attack by hiding in a tree, and my paternal grandfather survived the bloody battle on the beaches of Normandy.
 My husband’s maternal grandfather, an Air Force pilot, was the lone survivor of five brothers fighting in World War II.
 His history is that of Saving Private Ryan — except no one attempted to save his grandfather and return him home to his war-torn family.
 The survivors and the victims of World War II hold stories we cannot fathom, and they deserve our respect and gratitude.

-For more like my We Were the Lucky Ones review:
+For more like this We Were the Lucky Ones review:

-- Explore author Georgia Hunter’s website for more background information.
+- Explore author Georgia Hunter’s website for more background information and family pictures.